DesignGraveyard/V009_Master_LTspice_12_Tips_for_Better_Simulations/README.md

 ### LTspice simulation files used for the tutorial:

-Tip 01 & 02: Measure differential Voltage and Current in a wire in a a-stable multi-vibrator circuit
+Tip 01 & 02: Measure differential Voltage and Current in a wire (astable multivibrator)
-Tip 05: Import a discrete part: BC549B NPN transistor for a common emitter amplifier.
+Tip 05: Import a discrete part: BC549B NPN transistor (common emitter amplifier).
-Tip 07: Import an IC: 74HC4017 Johnson counter.
+Tip 07: Import an IC: 74HC4017 (Johnson Counter).
-Tip 09/10: Fix slow or failing simulation with 2 methods, using a Colpitts oscillator as an example.
+Tip 09 & 10: Fix slow or failing simulation with 2 methods (Colpitts oscillator).